kora-projects/kora-docs/mkdocs/blog/en/kora-performance.md

 ---

-## Virtual Threads Change Concurrency Overhead, Not Resource Limits
+## Virtual Threads Change Concurrency Overhead, Not Resource Limits { #virtual-threads }

 Kora 2 executes application code synchronously on virtual threads.
 Controllers, clients, repositories, and scheduled tasks use ordinary blocking signatures, and HTTP request handling is dispatched onto virtual threads.
 This is central to runtime performance because it allows Kora to preserve straightforward thread-per-operation code without requiring a large platform-thread pool for every